DoHaiSon/InSI/development.md

 InSI>|success| git push origin my-feature-branch
 ```

-7. **Submit a Pull Request**: Finally, submit a pull request from your branch to the main InSI toolbox repository.
+7. **Submit a Pull Request**: Finally, submit a pull request from your branch to the main InSI repository.
 We will review your changes and provide feedback.

 ## Community and Communication